Re-Opening A Closed Nose Piercing Hole

 2. Keep it Clean

 One of the most crucial tips to re-opening your nose piercing is to always start with cleaning your nose and the jewelry.
 This will help you to curb any infections that might occur.
-Alcohol and hydrogen peroxide have been known to damage the jewelry, and they can also dry out the piercing, so it’s best to avoid these solutions for sanitizing.
+Alcohol and hydrogen peroxide may damage the jewelry, and they can also dry out the piercing, so it’s best to avoid these solutions for sanitizing.

 According to the Association of Professional Piercers, a saline solution is the best way to clean your nose and the jewelry.
 If you don’t have a saline solution, don’t worry, it can easily be made at home, or bought pre-mixed.